SebVentures/data-brewery-doc/reference/notifications/slack.rst

 .. image:: ../../images/slack-incoming-2.png
    :align: center

-The you can click the Copy button to get the Webhook URL.
+Then you can click the Copy button to get the Webhook URL.
 You're done, congrats !